 Laboratory facilities today are more focused on offering services that are reliable and easily available to patients.
 Hence, keeping time and quality on priority, these centers are working towards reaching this goal.
 While a few Laboratories emphasize more on reliability with error reduction, Turnaround time (TAT) is a crucial aspect that defines throughput, revenue cycles and Patient, Doctor Experience with your Lab.

 TAT is a metric used to monitor the efficiency and productivity of your laboratory.
-Hence, as it is an important aspect of lab management and we must know its significance and attributes that contribute to making our services better for end-users.
+Hence, as it is an important aspect of lab management, we must know its significance and attributes that contribute to making our services better for end-users.

 Secondly, using TAT to measure different laboratory aspects as well as optimizing it holds huge benefits on both operational and financial fronts.